-I was a front line GP for 18 years but also spent time as a police forensic examiner for Devon and Cornwall Police – helping victims of sexual violence.
-I taught junior doctors and medical students as well as examining for the Royal College of General Practitioners.
+I was privileged to work on the frontline of the NHS for twenty-four years before entering Parliament in 2010.
+I also spent several years as a police forensic examiner for Devon and Cornwall Police – mostly seeing victims of sexual or domestic violence.
+For eleven years I worked as a GP on Dartmoor and taught junior doctors and medical students as well as examining for the Royal College of General Practitioners.

-Having never attended a political meeting before, I was spurred into politics after hearing David Cameron's invitation to those with non-political backgrounds to bring their practical experience to Westminster.
-I was selected as the Conservative candidate in Totnes in the first ever fully open postal primary – which allowed every voter in the constituency to choose the candidate– and I was elected as MP in 2010.
+I was spurred into politics after hearing David Cameron's invitation to those with non-political backgrounds to bring their practical experience to Westminster.
+I was selected as the Conservative candidate in Totnes after the country's first ever fully open postal primary – which allowed every voter in the constituency, regardless of their political affiliation, to choose the candidate– and I was elected as MP in 2010.

-In Parliament, I am able to bring a love of South Devon to the green benches and make representations on behalf of our area on a broad range of local issues.
+I wanted to bring a love of South Devon to the green benches and make Government look beyond metropolitan areas to the issues that face our coastal and rural communities.
 Last year I was delighted to be named backbencher of the year.

 In 2014 I was elected by MPs from across both sides of the House of Commons to Chair the Health Select Committee.
 This is a cross-party committee which holds the Government and the myriad of health bodies to account and makes recommendations about policy.
 During that time the Health Committee published a number of influential reports on areas such as Children's and Adolescents Mental Health Services (CAMHS), End of Life Care and the issues for individuals and the NHS of Long Term Conditions.